1. Start-up costs

 7. Choose an accounting system

-An accounting system is a process of tracking and categorizing financial transactions.
-If you use an electronic health or medical record or client management system, you still need an accounting system.
-An accounting system links or summarizes information that passed through your business accounts
+An accounting system tracks and categorizes financial transactions.
+Even if you use an EHR, EMR or separate client management system, you still need an accounting system.

 8. Determine owner pay